Frequently Asked Questions

 How much will be due on the day of my appointment?

-If Blue Ridge Behavioral Health is in-network, you are responsible for your co-pay on the day of your visit.
+If Blue Ridge Behavioral Health is in-network, you are responsible for your co-pay on the day of your appointment.
+For Self-Pay patients, payment is due in full on the day of your appointment.
+There is a $100 fee for late cancellations (less than 24 hours notice) and missed appointments.

 What do I need to complete for my first appointment?

-You will need to complete all intake paperwork at least 24 hours prior to your appointment, or your appointment will be canceled.
+ALL Intake paperwork MUST be completed at least 72 hours prior to your appointment, or your appointment will be cancelled.

 This ensures we have time to verify your insurance and complete your chart.

-If you (or your child) meets criteria for ADHD evaluation, we offer FDA-approved, clinically validated, computerized ADHD testing.
-This test is offered for adults and children age 7 and up.
-The cost of this test is $250, which is not billed to insurance.
+Yes.
+If you (or your child) meet criteria for ADHD evaluation, we offer FDA-approved, clinically validated, computerized ADHD assessments.
+These assessments are offered for adults and children age 10 and up.
+The cost of this assessment is $250, which is not billed to insurance.

 If I have ADHD, but do not have prior records, will I be prescribed a stimulant?